noahspott/noahspott/README.md

 # 👋 Hi, I’m @noahspott
-I'm a web developer currently coding out of the beautiful Pocono Mountains.
+I'm a web developer and musician currently coding out of the beautiful Pocono Mountains.
 <br /><br />
 Some things I'm interested in:
 <br />